waltercostamb/SSS-test/README.md

 	- fasconvert from cpan: https://metacpan.org/pod/distribution/FAST/bin/fasconvert
 	- Statistics::R from cpan: https://metacpan.org/pod/release/GMPASSOS/Statistics-R-0.02/lib/Statistics/R.pm

+After installation, follow the complete tutorial below to make sure all is working correctly with your local version of the SSS-test.

 Pre-Usage:

 - make sure your "Statistics::R" is correctly installed and updated.
 Your SSS-test results will not be correct if you see the following message on your shell: "Can't locate object method "set" via package "Statistics :: R" at ...
 PATH_TO / multipleObservationCorrection.pl line 87, <tmp2_file> line 1.".
 This message  indicates the software is incorrectly installed or too old
 - if necessary, copy the lib/distParam directory from the RNAsnp sources over to the RNAsnp installation location.
 - export the path to RNAsnp installation location: